-- 6.54.56 The primary obligations that the Council will seek to secure through \$106 agreements are affordable housing (on-site or a financial contribution), and on-site open space provision on sites of 10 dwellings or more.
-However, in order to allow the Council to secure other obligations where necessary, criterion 4 is included, and allows this, provided that any obligations are not included within the Council's Regulation 123 List of Infrastructure; and satisfy the tests outlined in Regulation 122 of the CIL Regulations (2010 (as amended). - 6.54.57 Development viability is always a key consideration when securing planning obligations.
-Where developers contend that Section 106 requirements, in combination with CIL liability, are too onerous and will potentially make a development unviable, they will be expected to submit a breakdown of the development costs and anticipated profits based on properly sourced evidence.
-Any subsequent reduction on this basis is only likely to be justified where there is planning merit and / or public interest in the site being developed e.g. the reuse of a listed building or the regeneration of an area; and the development is acceptable in regard to other planning considerations. - 6.54.58 The levels of affordable housing sought in this policy reflect the findings of the 2018 Viability Assessment, which recommends that levels of affordable housing (and CIL) currently being sought, remain appropriate across the County Borough. - 6.54.59 With regard to planning obligations being sought for the provision er improvements of open space, together with appropriate maintenance contributions, these will include the creation of new on-site facilities where there is a quantitative or qualitative deficiency in open space provision in the area.
-The precise nature of new provision will be identified at planning application stage in accordance with standards that are included in the most up to date Open Space Strategy, and referred to in Appendix 6 of this Written Statement.
-Sustainable Drainage features could, where practicable, contribute towards the provision of open space.
-(MAC13) - 6.54.60 The obligations listed in this policy are not listed in order of priority.
+- 6.4.60 With regard to planning obligations being sought for the provision of open space, together with appropriate maintenance contributions, these will include the creation of new on-site facilities where there is a quantitative or qualitative deficiency in open space provision in the area.
+The precise nature of new provision will be identified at planning application stage in accordance with standards that are included in the most up-to-date Open Space Strategy, and referred to in Appendix 6 of this Written Statement.
+Sustainable Drainage features could, where practicable, contribute towards the provision of open space. - 6.4.61 The obligations listed in this policy are not listed in order of priority.
 Where it is necessary to prioritise planning obligations, the Council will do so on a site by site basis, having regard to the specifics of the development at that time and in light of the statutory tests.
-For further information on site specific infrastructure requirements, reference should be made to Section 7: Site Allocation Details. - 6.54.61 For further information on thresholds, targets and the level of affordable housing need, reference should be made to the LDP Background Paper:

-Affordable Housing, the LDP Viability Assessment (2018) and the Local Housing Market Assessment.
+For further information on site specific infrastructure requirements, reference should be made to Appendix 1: Site Allocation Details. - 6.4.62 For further information on thresholds, targets and the level of affordable housing need, reference should be made to the LDP background paper: Affordable Housing66, the LDP Viability Assessment (2018)67 and the Local Housing Market Assessment (LHMA)68.